Alfredo-Vargas/.pachamama/projects/wiki/linux.md

 # Wipe file system from USB
-The device can be for example `/dev/sdb` in some cases
+The device can be for example
 ```console
 sudo wipefs --all <device>
 ```